-90 Zr.
-Varlamov et al. also published their evaluations of the partial neutron production cross sections [120] in 2018.
+Natural zirconium includes five stable isotopes, and CIAE/CNDC evaluated 90 Zr which has the largest abundance of 51.45%.
+The new evaluation was performed with the MEND-G code.
+The experimental data of Berman et~al.~[33] and Leprêtre et~al.~[129] are reported for $^{90}{\rm Zr.}$ Varlamov et~al. also published their evaluations of the partial neutron production cross sections [118] in 2018.
 As has been mentioned in previous sections, the data of Berman (Livermore) and Leprêtre (Saclay) show some inconsistencies.
 In this case, after considering all the available data, we decided to adopt Berman's data for our evaluation.
-SMLO is adopted to produce the photo-absorption cross sections.
-The evaluated photo-absorption cross section and the related neutron emission cross sections are in good agreement with the experimental data of Berman as shown in Fig. 44.
+SMLO is used to produce the photo-absorption cross sections.
+The evaluated photo-absorption cross section and the related neutron emission cross sections are in good agreement with the experimental data of Berman as shown in Fig. 54.
 We concluded that the Leprêtre data for σ{1nX} and σ{2nX} could have a neutron mis-counting issue, hence the current evaluation does not follow the Leprêtre data.